 In each country where we run the annual expert survey, we work with a local human rights worker, our HRMI Ambassador, who helps connect us to a diverse range of knowledgeable people who can be survey respondents.

 It’s a voluntary role that takes 1-2 hours a week for just a few months of the year.
 These amazing people make a huge difference to our ability to produce high quality data.
 The Ambassador needs to liaise with the HRMI team (so in most cases that means they need to speak English), and be well connected in the human rights community for their country.

 Requirement #3: We need in-country partners to make the most of the data we produce

 In many countries so far we have successfully expanded with the Ambassador (a volunteer position) being our only in-country partner.

-We are now experimenting with the full partnership model which will make sure our data are used by more people in each country that participates.
+We would now like to experiment with the full partnership model which will support our data to be used by more people in each country that participates.

 The full partnership model makes particular sense for countries that are particularly large (like India), complex (like Palestine & Israel), or both (like China), and in countries where in-country partners are particularly motivated to experiment with new ways of using data to bring about change.

-In two Asian countries right now, we are in the early stages of developing the full partnership model: in both places we are working with partners to attract funding for both the survey and in-country advocacy projects.
+We are still in the early stages of developing the full partnership model: this will involve working with partners to attract funding for both the survey and in-country advocacy projects.
 Our partners will help recruit potential survey respondents, and also customise communications campaigns to the local context, and make sure the local human rights community can create powerful tools for change using our scores.

 The full partnership model is more expensive, but we also expect it to be more effective.